 You can’t have Christmas cookies without a sugar cookie!
 After all that is the traditional cookie in which most of us leave out for Santa on Christmas Eve.

 And, you shouldn’t have Christmas with these Cinnamon Vanilla Bean Sugar Cookies!
 Which is why day four of our 7 Days of Christmas Cookies are these!
-Want to see days one through three?
-Check them out:

 Before I go any further with our Cinnamon Vanilla Bean Sugar Cookie, I wanted to announce to y’all that I was recently chosen as one of Rodelle’s Ambassadors!
 I’m so excited!